 Inspect Smart Contracts

-Before connecting your wallet, find the contract address and verify it on Etherscan or the relevant block explorer.
+Before connecting your wallet, verify the contract address on Etherscan or the relevant block explorer.
 Check if the code is verified and look for audit reports.
-Use Revoke.cash to review any approvals before and after.

 Use a Separate Wallet

 When claiming any airdrop, use a dedicated wallet that doesn't hold your main assets.
-If something goes wrong, you limit potential losses to what's in that specific wallet.
+Use Revoke.cash to review any approvals before and after.

-Understanding the technology behind these transactions is crucial-if you need to brush up on the basics, check out our explainer on how blockchain technology works.
+Understanding blockchain technology is crucial for spotting scams - if you need to brush up on the basics, check out our explainer on how blockchain works.

 Common Airdrop Scam Types: Know Your Enemy